Search

 Turbine Meter

-Because turbine meters provide accurate readouts in relation to linear flow—even at low flow rates—they are widely used in the oil and natural gas, custody transfer, and petrochemical industries.
-In fact, turbine meters are often used to help verify accuracy on other meter types.
+Because turbine meters provide accurate readouts in relation to linear flow-even at low flow rates-they are widely used in the oil and natural gas, custody transfer, and petrochemical industries.
+In fact, turbine meters are often used to help verify the accuracy of other meter types.

 Coriolis Flow Meters